nicola-masarone/raspberrypi-projects/pwm_test/README.md

-# PWM management using sysfs
+# PWM used to set LED brightness via sysfs
 This project shows how to use PWM output on Raspberry Pi via appropriate calls to /sys/class/pwm/
 ## Presettings
 Please note that in order to use PWM output on the 40 pin Raspberry Pi header we have to enable this functionality.
 One way is to add a line in the board configuration file */boot/config.txt* with the following content: